orizens/orizens.com/src/pages/blog/2016-09-26-angular-2-from-services-to-reactive-effects-with-ngrxeffects.md

 ## The User Profile Component

 _[UPDATED: October, 5th, 2016]_ This article's focus is on the <a href="http://orizens.github.io/echoes-ng2/#/user" target="_blank">user profile component in Echoes Player</a>.
-This component is rendered on the &#8220;**My Playlists**" screen and its goal is to allow the user to sign in to the youtube account and display his/hers playlists.
+This component is rendered on the "**My Playlists**" screen and its goal is to allow the user to sign in to the youtube account and display his/hers playlists.

 This component involves several actions: